rook/rook/design/legacy-block-storage.md

 * start and monitor the Cinder service pods
 * watch for state changes and apply the changes
-* monitor the healthy of external storage systems
+* monitor the health of external storage systems
-* manage custom resourece definitions (CRDs) for pools
+* manage custom resource definitions (CRDs) for pools

 ### Agent

 * deployed on each Kubernetes nodes
-* handle attching/detaching, mounting/unmounting volumes and formatting the filesystem
+* handle attaching/detaching, mounting/unmounting volumes and formatting the file system

 ## Details